Finding better ways to provide the materials the world needs

 We have put the low-carbon transition at the heart of our business strategy: combining investments in commodities that enable the energy transition with actions to decarbonise our operations and value chains.

-Our responses to government consultations are guided by our overall policy positions that include support for market mechanisms, as we believe this is the best way of stimulating innovation and achieving emissions reductions at least cost.
-Our submissions are typically developed by subject matter experts, reviewed by government relations and legal teams, and then approved by the relevant country director or senior executive.
+Submissions to direct government consultations on climate related policy are typically developed by this team in conjunction with subject matter experts or decarbonisation project leads, reviewed by our government relations and legal teams, and then approved by the relevant country Director or senior executive.

 April 2024 – We responded to the Australian Government Department of Climate Change, Energy and the Environment and Water on the Electricity and Energy Sector Plan discussion paper